microsoftgraph/msgraph-sdk-powershell/src/Bookings/Bookings/docs/v1.0/New-MgBookingBusiness.md

     - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[WebSiteUrl <String>]`: The URL of the business web site.
 The webSiteUrl property, together with address, phone, appear in the footer of a business scheduling page.

-BUSINESSHOURS <IMicrosoftGraphBookingWorkHours1[]>: The hours of operation for the business.
+BUSINESSHOURS <IMicrosoftGraphBookingWorkHours[]>: The hours of operation for the business.
   - `[Day <String>]`: dayOfWeek
-  - `[TimeSlots <IMicrosoftGraphBookingWorkTimeSlot1[]>]`: A list of start/end times during a day.
+  - `[TimeSlots <IMicrosoftGraphBookingWorkTimeSlot[]>]`: A list of start/end times during a day.
     - `[EndTime <String>]`: The time of the day when work stops.
 For example, 17:00:00.0000000.
     - `[StartTime <String>]`: The time of the day when work starts.
 For example, 08:00:00.0000000.

-CALENDARVIEW <IMicrosoftGraphBookingAppointment1[]>: The set of appointments of this business in a specified date range.
+CALENDARVIEW <IMicrosoftGraphBookingAppointment[]>: The set of appointments of this business in a specified date range.
 Read-only.
 Nullable.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[AdditionalInformation <String>]`: Additional information that is sent to the customer when an appointment is confirmed.
   - `[AnonymousJoinWebUrl <String>]`: